AudioBible/KJV/README.md

 I'll be updating this site to be a lot better as soon as I figure out a good look and a better way to manage the content.
 This works for now!
 Don't ever judge anything by its appearance!
 The news will tell you many people died, with a smile on their face!

+**Note**: Some images are links to a youtube video, obviously the blue text is a link to a video or playlist or a page on the site.

 [![Pastor-Charles-Lawson](images/Pastor-Charles-Lawson.png)](https://www.youtube.com/watch?v=J4uo81V-yyw)

 [Making Connections VII: The Major Deception (Pastor Charles Lawson)](https://www.youtube.com/watch?v=J4uo81V-yyw)